ddddarby/ddddarby.github.io/projects/sponsors-onboarding.md

 title: 'Sponsors onboarding'
 ---
 🚧 Under construction 🚧
-Like spring cleaning, an onboarding redesign is inevitable and has massive therapeutic benefits.
-I broke up my proposal into two phases showing where we'd get user experience and business wins with each step.
+Like spring cleaning, an onboarding redesign is inevitable, better when it's done every year, and feels great every time you do it.
+For this onboarding refresh, I broke up my proposal into two phases showing where we'd get user experience and business wins with each step.

 ### Overview of proposed changes
 - Removed references to "waitlist" and replaced it with the phrase "get sponsored"